August- September, 2016 and May, 2017

 The third visit – food coma

 Returning to Italy and once settled in, decided to pay my relatives in Parenti another visit this year in May.

-I should have known from the last 2 wonderful visits, that lunch would be no different, but this time, the feast lasted almost 5 hours, and with consistent eating, drinking, and chatting!
+I should have remembered from the last two wonderful visits, that lunch would be no different, but this time, the feast lasted almost five hours, and with consistent eating, drinking, and chatting.

 Around the kitchen benches and placed with military precision, rested many plates and bowls for lunch’s different courses.
 My cousin had been up since 6am cooking.

 We started lunch with a big bowl of the freshly handmade Tagliatelle with a fresh tomato-based sauce, followed by a delicious fried potato, onion, and bacon dish.
 The succulent oven-baked pork, which my cousins prepare themselves after it’s slaughtered, wrapped around a butter, garlic, and a little spinach, followed.

 Soon appeared, a delicately light chicken schnitzel with a tomato and cucumber salad, and of course, fresh bread.
 A cheese board arrived.
 Also copious amounts of homemade wine throughout lunch, served.

 Of course dessert is always last, regardless of whether you’re at the point of explosion or not.